Leverege/deprecated-microchip-avr-iot/tutorial.md

 You can find this by scanning the QR code on your device.

-**The setup script will run for several minutes**
+### The setup script will run for several minutes

 The setup script will:
 * Enable Cloud Functions, IoT, and Pub Sub
 * Create an IoT Core registry called AVR-IOT and register your device
 * Install, build, and deploy Cloud Functions and the UI

-Once the setup script completes, click the **Continue** button below to see how to add your AVR-IoT device's public key to its entry in your IoT Core registry.
+### Once the setup script completes, click the Continue button below

+After everything is deployed it's time to add your AVR-IoT device's public key to its entry in your IoT Core registry.

 ## Add the devices public key to the registry